Danny Howard is a British actor, best known for his roles in gangster films.

 British Wireless for the Blind Fund exists to help improve the daily lives of visually impaired people who are unable to afford a specially adapted radio or combined radio/audio, by providing one on free loan where there is clear benefit to the individual.

-Click here to read our Impact Report, leaflets and other literature.
+Click here to read our Impact Report, leaflets, legacy pack and other literature.

 A list of some of our frequently asked questions.